Staff

 Hugh Lydon is a teacher, singer and conductor who is passionate about choral music.
 This love was developed as a chorister in Westminster Cathedral from 1992-1997.
 Hugh studied Music Education at Trinity College Dublin, before moving to Perth in 2010.
 In 2017, Hugh founded the Perth Choral Institute; an organisation that delivers choral education to singers of all genres.
 PCI operated residential courses from 2017-2019 and multiple Boot Camps throughout each year, where singers could experience styles from Gospel to Opera Choruses.

 In 2019, Hugh began employment at Aquinas College, directing the inaugural Schola Cantorum.
 The choristers receive rigorous choral training and perform throughout Perth.
 They have sung alongside many WA ensembles, including WASO, Perth Symphony Orchestra and Australian Baroque.
 Hugh continues his own involvement in choral music, both as a singer and as conductor.
-He has performed in all major WA choral ensembles, and has conducted The Giovanni Consort, WASO Chorus and St George’s Cathedral Consort.
+He has performed in all major WA choral ensembles, and has conducted The Giovanni Consort, WA Opera Chorus and St George’s Cathedral Consort.
+He is currently the Chorus Master for the West Australian Symphony Orchestra.

 Amy Moore